 Both brands have similar levels of fat, with Taste of the Wild averaging 35% of its calories from fat, and Acana averaging 38%.
-This percentage doesn’t take into account the digestibility of the fat but since both attain their fat from animal sources they are likely to be metabolized well by your pet.
+This percentage doesn’t take into account the digestibility of the fat, but since both attain their fat from animal sources, they are likely to be metabolized well by your pet.

-Likewise, Acana has high-fat products such as Regionals – Grasslands with a 38% of its calories being derived from fat.
+Likewise, Acana has high-fat products such as Regionals – Grasslands, with 38% of its calories being derived from fat.
 Fat gives your canine a much more concentrated source of energy and stamina than the other macronutrients such as carbohydrates or protein.

 Tomato Pomace – A Controversial Ingredient

 A specific ingredient that is present in Taste of the Wild products is Tomato Pomace.
 Tomato pomace is the fiber, seeds, and flesh of the tomato after the juice has been extracted for human consumption.

 Many other high-quality dog food brands like Fromm and Weruva also use Tomato Pomace in this fashion.
 While some may not approve of this, it appears to be a genuine use.
 Acana products are free from tomato pomace.
 Whether this is an essential factor when choosing a dog food is up to you.

 While this recall is undoubtedly worrying, it was over five years ago, and this particular recall should no longer be a concern.
 The age of this recall does not mean you should not look out for future recalls of Taste of the Wild products or products of any other pet food brand.

 Acana, on the other hand, has no recorded recalls to date.

 Champion Pet Foods quickly responded, claiming the lawsuit was meritless and had misrepresented the data.
-It is important to understand this is merely an accusation at this stage and until any conclusive judgment or evidence is made public we will not advise against any of Champion Pet Foods products.
+It is essential to understand this is merely an accusation at this stage and until any conclusive judgment or evidence is made public, we will not advise against any of Champion Pet Foods products.

 Acana vs. Taste of the Wild Conclusion

-It is clear that Taste of the Wild and Acana are both high-quality brands and each has their merit in the premium dog food market.
-However, Acana punches a slightly higher weight regarding high-quality ingredients, nutritional ratios and its provision of high-quality dog treats.
+It is clear that Taste of the Wild and Acana are both high-quality brands, and each has its merit in the premium dog food market.
+However, Acana punches a slightly higher weight regarding high-quality ingredients, nutritional ratios, and its provision of high-quality dog treats.

 However, that’s not to say that Taste of the Wild is not excellent pet food.
-It does have a greater variety of recipes including puppy feed and wet dog food options which Acana lack.
+It does have a greater variety of recipes, including puppy feed and wet dog food options, which Acana lack.

 Our Acana and Taste of the Wild Recommendations